alexnathanson/solar-protocol/software-development-troubleshooting.md

 Backend core logs are located in the /home/pi/solar-protocol/backend/runner.log

-PHP errors are logged /var/log/apache2/error.log
+Apache and PHP errors are logged in /var/log/apache2/error.log